 Thanks so much!

-By OCEAN Foundation Posted on Sat 11 Oct 2008, about 12 years ago
+By OCEAN Foundation Posted on Sat 11 Oct 2008, almost 13 years ago

 1. The rapid gender assessment forms the basis of gender mainstreaming strategy for water and sanitation initiatives in a project.
 That is, the assessment highlights the critical need for gender disaggregated data in water supply and sanitation services, and the importance of gender-sensitive indicators and gender audits to properly inform water and sanitation policies and strategies.
 For example, it specifically seeks to find out how access to water affects men and women differently in a village in terms of who fetches the water, who has control of the bore hole water point in a community the men or women.
 In terms of location who treks for a long distance to fetch the water, the men, women, boy or girl, who gets sick mostly in the community from water borne related diseases and who takes care of the sick.
 That kind of analysis helps you to assess by a certain percentage what the figures are and which category of people this affects most, to know what exactly your intervention in the community will be addressing and how and which target group to channel your project towards.